Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.

-- The Rays surrender the first-fewest home runs in baseball (146 total, one per game).
+- Rays pitchers combine to surrender the fewest home runs in baseball (149 total, 1.0 per game).

 © 2023 Data Skrive.
 All rights reserved.